 The first major feature we visited was the Roman bathhouse.
 The first room is a sauna room, replete with a well-preserved sink at one end.

 Between the sauna room and the actual bath is a striking mosaic of the god Poseidon.
 This struck me as a rather odd place to locate a floor mosaic, but it’s still really cool.
-If you look closely, you can also see where the floor has warped somewhat, though the mosaic itself is still in relatively good shape.
+If you look closely, you can also see where the floor has warped somewhat.
+The mosaic itself is still in relatively good shape, though.

 And finally, the bath itself.
 Marble baths were apparently the in thing 2,100 years ago.
 Funny how style has gone back to the future in that regard.
 Anyway, it’s hard to gauge the scale in these photos, but this tub is huge, probably large enough to easily hold half a dozen people at once.